moule-group/DCS-Flow/Install/Install_Linux.md

 git clone https://gitlab.com/lucassamir1/DCS-Flow.git
 ```

+  There are three ChIMES related files (chimes_lsq, chimes_md, lsq2.py) that require permission from Nir Goldman (goldman14@llnl.gov) to be distributed.
+Please send an email to us.
+Put these files inside the git directory DCS-Flow/dcs/.

 ### Set environment variables

-Add these lines to your configuration file (.bashrc for Linux, ~/.bash_profile for macOS).
+Add these lines to your configuration file (.bashrc).
 The following code uses example paths and must be edited according to your system.

 ```
 export DFTB_PREFIX=/my_disk/my_name/slako/mio/mio-1-1/ # (path to Slako files)